shakeer-linux/Kubernetes/Dashboard_Installation.md

 shakeer:~ shakeerp$
 ```

-Copy the Above token into the browser.
-Then you will get the kubernetes dashboard.
+**Copy the Above token into the browser.
+Then you can access the Kubernetes dashboard.